Before we begin – if you’re an aspiring blogger but you aren’t sure what platform to use, we’ve broken down the best blogging websites here.

 But let’s be realistic.
 If your traffic is low, your shares will be low too.
-No one is going to share your content if no one is seeing it to begin with.
+No one will share your content if no one sees it, to begin with.

 Don’t beat yourself up over your low share counts unless you have really high traffic combined with low share counts.

 There are usually several reasons why social sharing fluctuates and/or nosedives.
-Even a content marketing juggernaut such as Buffer admitted, “We’ve lost nearly half our social referral traffic in the last year.”
+Even a content marketing juggernaut like Buffer admitted, “We’ve lost nearly half our social referral traffic in the last year.”

 Kevan Lee, Buffer’s content creator, tried to come up with a few reasons why it happened.

 - Maybe we need to hire a full-time social media manager to devote some time and energy to doing great work on social media.

 - Maybe we’re not good at social media marketing.